Search waiting | Matsusada Precision

 Searching...

-In semiconductor magnified X-ray inspections, the state of wire bonding is examined at an enlarged scale, checking for issues such as wire breakage, pitch deviation, and poor bonding.
+In semiconductor manufacturing, X-ray inspection is used to examine the state of wire bonding at high magnification, checking for issues such as wire breakage, pitch deviation, and poor bonding.

-IC chip wire bonding cannot be visually inspected once it has been sealed with resin molding, and it has fine structure of around 20 to 30 μm.
-X-ray system is needed for such wire bonding inspections.
+Once sealed with resin molding, IC chip wire bonding cannot be inspected visually.
+Furthermore, the wires have a fine structure of approximately 20 to 30 μm.
+Therefore, a high-resolution X-ray system is required for effective inspection.

-Inspections for wire breakage, poor bonding, and measuring wire flow rate require X-ray imaging that remains clear even when magnified.
-In this case the X-ray inspection system need the capability of maintaining a small focal spot size.
+Inspecting for wire breakage, poor bonding, and wire sweep requires X-ray imaging that remains clear even at high magnification.
+To achieve this, the X-ray inspection system must allow for a small focal spot size.

-Matsusada Precision's X-ray inspection systems are equipped with original microfocus X-ray tubes, taking advantage of the company's expertise in high-voltage power supplies to achieve the industry's smallest focal spot size of 5 μm for benchtop systems and 4 μm for stationary systems, ensuring clear observation.
-With advanced CT technologies, we also offer 2D and 3D CT scan functions designed for inspections of wire bonding in terms of three-dimensional shape and delamination.
+Matsusada Precision's X-ray inspection systems feature proprietary microfocus X-ray tubes.
+Leveraging our expertise in high-voltage power supplies, we have achieved industry-leading focal spot sizes of 5 μm for benchtop systems and 4 μm for stationary systems, ensuring clear observation.
+With advanced CT technology, we also offer 2D and 3D CT scan functions designed to inspect wire bonding for three-dimensional shape and delamination.

 Wire bonding of IC chips X-ray inspection image | Matsusada Precision